npruehs/ue4-rts/Documents/Manual/Buildings.md

 ### Construction

-1. See Creating Units (except for movement and AI).
+1. See Creating Units (Appearance, Health & Damage, Projectiles).
 1. Add an RTSConstructionSiteComponent and set the ConstructionTime.
 1. Set the Construction Costs to any resources required for construction.
 1. Set the Construction Cost Type to to Pay Immediately if all costs should be paid in full when starting construction, or to Pay Over Time for continuously paying costs (similar to Command & Conquer).